surajkr1/YTVideoDownloader/README.md

 - Save any where you want.

 How to Use It:
-i) Copy URL of Youtube Videos. ii) Paste it to textbox asking for URL Of Youtube Videos. iii) Enter quality you want.
+- Copy URL of Youtube Videos.
+- Paste it to textbox asking for URL Of Youtube Videos.
+- Enter quality you want.
-Type 360p for 360p Quality.
+-Type 360p for 360p Quality.
-Type 480p for 480p Quality.
+-Type 480p for 480p Quality.
-Type 720p for 720p Quality.
+-Type 720p for 720p Quality.
-Type 1080p for 1080p Quality.
+-Type 1080p for 1080p Quality.
-Like this you can enter any quality of youtube videos that videos supports. iv) Click on Download Video Button. v)A dialog will ask for Save Video location.Goto folder where you want to Save your downloaded Youtube Videos.
+-Like this you can enter any quality of youtube videos that videos supports.
+- Click on Download Video Button.
+-A dialog will ask for Save Video location.Goto folder where you want to Save your downloaded Youtube Videos.
-Then,Video Downloading will start wait for sometime.
+-Then,Video Downloading will start wait for sometime.
-Your Video will be downloaded.
+-Your Video will be downloaded.

 While Downloading only audio.
 Give URL Only and click on Download Audio Only Button.